 Pillow Tanks for Hydraulic Fracturing

 Question: I am interested in a large pillow tank for fracking fluids.
-What is the largest tank that you have that could be used to contain these types of fracking liquids?
+What is the largest tank you have that could be used to contain these types of fracking liquids?
 Do you lease these tanks?

 Answer: When used for hydraulic fracturing, the Pillow Frac Tank is often built in larger capacities that can range up to several thousands of gallons.
 Typically, these frac tanks are created in capacities up to 210,000 gallons.
 Larger tanks up to 250,000 gallons have been made, but would require increased support in order to maintain the amount of weight the tank would have to hold.